kumarsaurabh20/transcripts_extension/README.md

 Keep your gzipped fastq files (RNASeq datasets: merge all samples R1 and R2 files together) in Data folder.
 (Remove the Sample files before running your datasets).
 Create a multi-fasta file with all partial transcripts from de-novo transcriptome assembly and place it in program's root folder.
 (You can replace the partials.fasta file with your partial transcripts file)

 ##Output
 The program will create a new DB folder with blast/nhmmer databases.
 And all the partial transcripts replated files will be generated in the Data folder.
 A new folder is created, for individual partial transcripts, with the same name as your partial transcripts header sequences.
 These folder has partial transcript sequence, blast/nhmmer results (just the hits name) and filtered/targeted subset of reads.
+After the query run, the program moves the partial transcripts file (in test data, partial file) in to DB folder.

 ##Usage